DmitryShvedov88/Bot_lesson_statys_checker/README.md

 1. DVMN_TOKEN - token for authorization on the Devman site
 2. TG_TOKEN - Token for TG Bot
 3. CHAT_ID - ID chat where you want to write
+4. TG_BOT_LOGGER_TOKEN - Token for TG Bot Logger
-4. TG_BOT_LOGGER_TOKEN - ID chat where you want to recive prigram errors
+5, LOGGER_CHAT_ID - ID chat where you want to recive prigram errors

 #### How to install
 1. Python3 should already be installed.